sakshissm/KillHunger/README.md

 User can provide information about needy areas and they can also apply if they wish to volunteer.

-Screenshots and ppt of application are given under issues section: https://github.com/sakshissm/KillHunger/issues/2
+Screenshots and presentation of application are given under issues section: https://github.com/sakshissm/KillHunger/issues/2